ORE Studio SQL Schema

 - Audit trail: publications are tracked with timestamps and record counts

-- Reproducibility: production state can be reconstructed from metadata
+- Reproducibility: reference data state can be reconstructed from artefacts

-The metadata schema is not read-only.
-Users can extend it with:
+The data governance tables (ores_dq_*) are not read-only.
+Users can extend

 - Custom change reasons for domain-specific audit trails